rhafaelcm/claude-desktop/README.md

 ## Credits

-This project is based on [gemini-desktop](https://github.com/kenvandine/gemini-desktop), originally developed by Ken VanDine and contributors.
+This project is fork on [gemini-desktop](https://github.com/kenvandine/gemini-desktop), originally developed by Ken VanDine and contributors.

 ## License